niyacv27/react_context_app/README.md

 🎯 Conclusion

-This project demonstrates:
+This project successfully demonstrates:

 What props drilling is

 How Context API solves it

-How to manage global state in React
+How to manage global state without prop passing

-How to use multiple contexts together
+Combining multiple contexts in one app

-How to fetch API data and share it globally
+Fetching external API data using context

-How to create a login system using context
+Login system with global user state

-How to persist user data with localStorage
+Theme toggling

-How to implement theme toggling globally
+LocalStorage persistence